google/new-project/docs/contributing.md

 # How to Contribute

-We'd love to accept your patches and contributions to this project.
+We would love to accept your patches and contributions to this project.

 ## Before you begin